powsybl/powsybl.github.io/docs/iidm/model/hvdcLine.md

 layout: default
 ---

-The `com.powsybl.iidm.network.HvdcLine` interface is used to model a HVDC Line.
-A HVDC line is connected to two [HVDC converters](hvdcConverterStation.md) on DC side.
+The `com.powsybl.iidm.network.HvdcLine` interface is used to model an HVDC Line.
+An HVDC line is connected to the DC side of two [HVDC converters stations](hvdcConverterStation.md).

 # Characteristics